mabulnaga/symmetric-volume-maps/README.md

 If using a GPU, mexbuild the mexcuda file in "GPU_projection/mexbuild.m".
 You will need to modify this file to point to your CUDA library.

 ### Usage
+Our method can compute maps when initialized by either a coarse set of landmarks, or a surface or volume map.

-There are three demos provided.
+There are three demos provided to get started:
 - demo_initialized_volume_map.m: A demo when already provided with an initial volumetric map;
 - demo_landmark.m: Mapping with only a landmark-based initialization; and
 - demo_interactive_landmark.m: Using our interactive tool to manually select landmarks.